stimulus-use/stimulus-use/docs/use-mutation.md

 # useMutation

-`useMutation` tracks mutations that happen to your element, or its subtree, depending how you configure it.
+`useMutation` tracks mutations that happen to your element, or its subtree, depending on how you configure it.

 This controller is a convenience wrapper around [MutationObservers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

-It adds one new behavior to your Stimulus controller: `mutated`, which receives an array of `MutationRecord`s every time the observed elements change according to the configuration.
+It adds one new behavior to your Stimulus controller: `mutate`, which receives an array of `MutationRecord`s every time the observed elements change according to the configuration.

 ## Reference